In this video, the Beatles sing Don't Let Me Down.

 By the end of 1965, the style of the group began to transform into a more eloquent fashion with increasing depth and meaning to their songs.
 The release of the album, "Rubber Soul" marked their transformation with the beginning of world music experimentation (Indian sitar), use of poetry, and personal experiences in lyrics.
 An example of this style can be heard with the song "Norwegian Wood", written by Lennon and McCartney.
 This album, sometimes referred to by John Lennon as the "pot" album, was a breakthrough in terms of experimentation.

 In 1966, the Beatles performed their last concert in Candlestick Park, San Francisco because their music was becoming increasingly complex, making it difficult to perform live.
 Their next album, "Revolver", included expanding musical influence and sophistication such as the incorporation of a classical string quartet in the song, "Eleanor Rigby".
 The album received high critical acclaim and the group continued to keep their audience despite their absence from the touring scene.
 John liked to call this the "acid" album.
+Finally in that year, the Beatles made another innovative move in the production of their film, Yellow Submarine.
+This was an important early developement of a full-length musical drama by a Rock band, which would evolve into what became known as Rock Operas, by The Who and Pink Floyd, to name two.

 The next album, "Sgt.
 Pepper's Lonely Hearts Club Band", is thought of by many as their masterpiece because it was both groundbreaking and extremely influential.
 This album was the first concept album to become popular.
 The idea of a concept album is that all the songs are developed to explore and deliver a central large idea, rather than of an album being a collection of singles with little or no relationship to each other.
 Sgt.
 Pepper's was released in June of 1967 to tremendous popular and critical acclaim.
 Conceived as an unbroken series of songs, the album covered new territory and officially announced the Beatle's involvement with drugs.